project42da/visualstudio-docs.ko-kr/docs/extensibility/adding-a-shortcut-menu-in-a-tool-window.md

     }
     ```

-6. ShortcutMenuControl.xaml, 추가 된 <xref:System.Windows.UIElement.MouseRightButtonDown>최상위 수준에 대 한 이벤트 <xref:System.Windows.Controls.UserControl>요소.</xref:System.Windows.Controls.UserControl> </xref:System.Windows.UIElement.MouseRightButtonDown> XAML 파일이 이제 다음과 같습니다.
+6. In ShortcutMenuControl.xaml, add a <xref:System.Windows.UIElement.MouseRightButtonDown> event to the top level <xref:System.Windows.Controls.UserControl> element.
+The XAML file should now look like this:

     ```vb
     <UserControl x:Class="TWShortcutMenu.ShortcutMenuControl"